 Situated off the state highway, there are few heavy vehicles on the streets making it safer for cyclists and pedestrians.
-The new playground developed by the Marton Development Group is popular, stage one of Marton RSA and Citizen's Memorial Hall refurbishment is completed, and locals are discussing plans for more upgrades to community facilities.
+The new playground developed by the community is popular, stage one of the memorial hall refurbishment is completed, and locals are discussing plans for more upgrades to community facilities.
 Work is currently underway to improve both the drinking water and wastewater networks.

-We want to understand what the community's vision for the future of Tūtaenui Marton is.
+We want to understand what the community's vision for the future of Tutaenui Marton is.

-Tütaenui Marton at a glance
+Tūtaenui Marton at a glance

-5.520 people call Marton home.
+5,520 people call Marton home.

-people per year (1.3% p.a) have moved to Marton since 2014.
+70 people per year (1.3% p.a) have moved to Marton since 2014.